 - Once the pressure cooker is cooled enough, you can open the lid and see if the chickpeas are cooked and soft.

-- Mix well the contents and the delicious chickpeas curry which is ready to serve now!
+- Mix well the contents, simmer for couple of minutes if needed and the delicious chickpeas curry which is ready to serve now!